LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-19-ImprovingPerformanceOfAuth0_ASP.NETLoginThroughDistributed cache.md

 We are going to use SQL Server to configure that or to be more exact we will configure a SQL Server Distributed Cache using the `Microsoft.Extensions.Caching.SqlServer` package.

+You can use my sample project here to work along side with.
+I have divided it into a few branches for each article.
+You can follow [the version](https://github.com/LayersOfAbstraction/Auth0UserProfileDisplayStarterKit/tree/dotnet_p2) for this article or just go to [my master branch](https://github.com/LayersOfAbstraction/Auth0UserProfileDisplayStarterKit/tree/master) where I have the completed code.

 ## Add ErrorApiException to UserService ##

 Go to `Services` folder and then `UserService.cs` and then swap the AuthenticationException for the ErrorApiException then add a global  namespace.